About the associate psychologist training programme

 While guidance on the role and training is still developing, the vision is that associate psychologists will be registered health professionals with regulatory oversight from the NZPB.

-The associate psychologist will hold a postgraduate qualification and, under the supervision of a registered psychologist, will support and enhance psychological care within a service or team, working with tāngata whai ora who are accessing services.
+The associate psychologist will hold a postgraduate qualification and under supervision, will support and enhance psychological care within a service or team, working with tāngata whai ora who are accessing services.

 This new role will allow capacity for registered psychologists to focus on more complex cases and use their full scope of practice.